 Today I’m sharing a tasty Easter tradition that comes to us from our Slavic friends, made even healthier with a little fermenting.
-I’ve added sourdough and removed commercial yeast to make this kulich gut-friendly!
+I’ve added natural leaven and removed commercial yeast to make this sourdough kulich gut-friendly!

 Sourdough Kulich: An Easter Recipe